-A virtual assistant is a remote freelancer who provides online services and support for entrepreneurs and/or small business owners.
+An Online Service Provider is a remote freelancer who provides online services and support for entrepreneurs and/or small business owners.
 They are online contractors who work from anywhere, on their own schedule, and with clients of their choosing.

-Virtual Assistant is a broad term for a reason.
+Online Service Provider is a broad term for a reason.
 We can support clients in all areas of business: design, admin, tech, marketing!

 Our #1 job is to take tasks off our client’s plate so that he/she can repurpose that valuable time BACK into growing their business.

 An example I always use is “the Baker.”